frippz/frippz.se/about.md

 ### Getting in touch

 Feeling the need to get in touch with me?
 Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
 The exception, of course, is if you happen to be a recruiter.
 Then you should just send an email to [spam@frippz.se](mailto:spam@frippz.se).
 Your service provider’s mail server will by all accounts bounce that email and that should be enough of a clue for you…

+### Hey, what’s a ”frippz”?

+That’s just a nickname my cousin gave me when I was a kid.
+The ”z” is just because it looks cool.